 If you love creamy desserts like this chestnut custard as much as I do, here are some more you won’t be able to resist:

 - Jalea de Batata Dulce

 - Pumpkin Rice Pudding

 I hope you get a chance to make this Chestnut Crème Brûlée.
 Did you make this or another recipe?
 Tag @Spoonabilities on Instagram or add a photo or comment on Pinterest, so we can find you!
-And we love to hear from you in the comment section below.
+Do you know of other unique chestnut cream uses that you think we should do a feature on next?
+We'd love to hear about it in the comment section below.